NoroffFEU/development-platforms/firebase-case-study.md

 ## Summary

 When selecting a BaaS, Firebase may be a great option due to its scalable nature, real-time database capabilities, and ease of authentication and hosting.
 However, it's important to consider its limitations and how they may impact your project over time.
-There are many excellent BaaS platforms that compete with Firebase, so it's crucial to thoroughly consider your options before making a final decision.
+There are many excellent BaaS platforms that compete with Firebase, so it's crucial to thoroughly consider your options before decide which one to choose.

 ## Prizing
 Firebase follows a pay-per-use pricing model, meaning you only pay for what you use.
 The cost is determined by several factors, including: